Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

 \section{Twenty questions}

 Many of the most fundamental questions about quantum gravity are open.
 Before formulating some of these questions, we present some definitions that will appear in the questions.

 We have already seen that quantum wedges are natural random quantum surfaces of infinite area and infinite boundary length.
 We now describe some natural random quantum surfaces of unit area or unit boundary length, in terms of limits.
-We will say more about the sense in which the limits exist below (and more detailed proofs will appear in a forthcoming work with Duplantier and Miller).
+We will say more about the sense in which the limits exist below, and more detailed constructions appear in \cite{wedgespaper}.

 \begin{enumerate} \item Fix a smooth bounded domain $D$.
 Let $h$ be a GFF with free boundary conditions on a linear segment $L$ of $\partial D$ and zero boundary conditions on $\partial D \setminus L$.
 Fix $C>0$ and condition on $\mu_h(D) = C$.
 Let $\hat h = h - (\log C)/\gamma$, so that $\mu_{\hat h}(D) = 1$.
 We claim that as $C \to \infty$, the law of $(D, \hat h)$ (viewed as a quantum surface) tends to a limit that does not depend on $D$ or $L$.
 Call this the {\bf unit area quantum disc}. \item The {\bf unit boundary length quantum disc} is defined the same way except that we condition on $\nu_h(L) = \sqrt C$ and the normalization gives $\nu_{\hat h}(L) = 1$. \item The {\bf unit area quantum sphere} is defined the same way as the unit area quantum disc except that we take $D$ to have zero boundary conditions on all of $D$. \end{enumerate}